seanpmaxwell/React-Ts-Best-Practices/README.md

 }}
 ```

-For custom components, a value-based callback can keep the parent independent of DOM event details.

-For a complete form that uses value-based callbacks, see [Example: a form with controlled inputs](#function-components-form-example).
+For custom components, value-based callbacks keep the parent independent of DOM events.
+See [Example: a form with controlled inputs](#function-components-form-example).

-If a custom callback needs to report a validation result, use an explicit contract:
+To report a validation result, use an explicit contract:

 ```ts
 onChange: (value: string, isInvalid: boolean) => void;
 ```

-Do not make the boolean optional unless `undefined` has a meaningful role.
+Don't make the boolean optional unless `undefined` means something.

 <a id="other-conventions"></a>